SkafteNicki/dtu_mlops/s7_deployment/apis.md

 The exercises below are an condensed version of [this](https://fastapi.tiangolo.com/tutorial/) and [this](https://fastapi.tiangolo.com/advanced/) tutorial.
 If you ever need context for the exercises, we can recommend trying to go through these.
+Additionally, we also provide [this solution file](exercise_files/fastapi.py) that you can look through for help.

 1. Install FastAPI